Dawn of Chromatica: Critical reception

+Dawn of Chromatica received generally positive reviews from critics.
 According to Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Dawn of Chromatica received a score of 74 based on four reviews, indicating "generally favorable reviews".

 Neil Z. Yeung of AllMusic called the album "the daring and liberated sibling" to Chromatica, with "wild, sometimes noisy, and always thrilling reimaginings."
 Dubbing it "brilliantly entertaining", Robin Murray from Clash stated that "this remix compilation is an excuse to adore Lady Gaga for her abilities as a cultural curator, one of this generation's few – only – true interstellar pop talents."
 Sam Murphy of Junkee thought that the remix album "unlocks the thrilling potential of the original", adding that "the whole album is noisy and garish, but it's thrilling to hear Gaga in a sonic arena that's uninhibited by what is happening in the mainstream.
 Wolfgang Ruth of Vulture claimed that "filled with sliving remixes containing sliving features [...] this record is, no surprise, next level."
 Writing for Gigwise, Alex Rigotti referred to it as "deliciously dramatic pop insanity".

 According to Pitchfork's Jamieson Cox, Dawn of Chromatica is "less a wall-to-wall collection of club bangers than an expansion of the Chromatica cinematic universe," and feels "less like a celebration of a world-beating record and more like passing the torch."
 Tom Hull described the album as "beats sharpened, persona reduced, like a filter that turns realistic photos into caricatures."
-Vinyl Chapters Caillou Pettis believed that "Lady Gaga managed to compile a bunch of great artists to remix Chromatica to excellent results.
-It’s not as good as the original record, but it does put a unique and extremely entertaining fresh coat of paint on the album...".
-He further called it "genuinely amazing and an absolute blast to listen to".
+In 2025, Solomon Pace-McCarrick of Dazed placed Dawn of Chromatica among the 10 best remix albums of all time, commenting it "proved the superstar was still able to stay ahead of music trends".
 Alexa Camp of Slant Magazine was more critical, opining "the album is a mixed bag, swinging wildly between microgenres and quality from track to track.
 If the original album favored pop hooks over musical invention, many of the versions on Dawn of Chromatica are noisy or just plain tuneless."